Tobi-De/Tobi-De/README.md

 - [dj-shop-cart](https://github.com/tobi-de/dj-shop-cart): A simple and flexible cart manager for your django projects.
 <!-- PROJECT-LIST:END -->

-To see my full list of noteworthy projects, visit: [My Projects](https://oluwatobi.dev/projects/).
+To see my full list of noteworthy projects, visit: [My Projects][projects].

 My latest publications: